zekmulat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10.no more js -> write the script that deletes the file 11.directories -> write the script that displays directory 12.newest files -> write the script that displays newest files
+10.no more js -> write the script that deletes the file 11.directories -> write the script that displays directory 12.newest files -> write the script that displays newest files 13.unique -> write the script that displays unique